Building and Migrating

 Compilation

 Compilation will transform your Cloesce schema into backend stubs and a client side API under the .cloesce directory.
-In your project directory, run the following command to compile your schema:
+In your root directory, run the following command to compile your schema:

 cloesce compile